 This song has a few sections that repeat.
 Let’s take a look at them in more detail.

 The song starts out with 10 measures of drums and percussion, after which the bass guitar enters, along with some ringing guitar chords in A Minor.
 The bass part repeats four times (Fig 1), for a total of eight measures.

 Here is another look at that A Minor chord.
 Play this one in the fifth position and try to let the notes ring out as much as possible (Fig 2)

 The next part is an eight bar section that acts as the main sort of “hook” to the song and sets up the melodic guitar/keyboard solo.
 (Fig 3)

 Here is another look at the chords.
 We use the same A Minor chord that we have already been using, along with a C Major chord and a D Major chord.
 (Fig 4)

-The third part of the song is a 24 bar section in which a call and response guitar solo begins with the keyboard.
+The third part of Soul Sacrifice is a 24 bar section in which a call and response guitar solo begins with the keyboard.
 This is where the main melody is introduced and it is played over the following bass line.
 (Fig 5)